caetanovini/DataPipelineCase/README.md

 ## 5. Code Structure 📂

-The main goal of this project is to run the `main.py` script, which will set up and execute the entire data pipeline.
-Below is an overview of how the code is structured and how it works.

-### 5.1. **`main.py`**

-The execution of the pipeline begins with the `main.py` file.
-This script performs the following tasks:

-a. **Install Dependencies**: It first ensures that all the necessary dependencies are installed.
-If they are not already installed, it will use the `install_dependencies.py` script to automatically install the required packages, such as **PySpark**, **Apache Airflow**, and other Python libraries.

-b. **Airflow Environment Setup**: After installing dependencies, it configures the Apache Airflow environment.
-This includes setting up the necessary configurations, initializing the Airflow database, and ensuring that all Airflow components are ready to run.

-c. **Start Airflow Scheduler and Web Server**: The script will also start the **Airflow Scheduler** and **Web Server** to allow you to monitor and manage the execution of tasks.

-d. **Execute the DAG**: After setting up Airflow, it will trigger the execution of the **DAG** (Directed Acyclic Graph), which contains the tasks for extracting, transforming, and loading the data.

-### 5.2. **Project folder Structure**
 The project is organized into several folders to separate different aspects of the pipeline.
 Here’s a breakdown of the folder structure:

 ```bash